cilium/cilium/Documentation/operations/troubleshooting.rst

 Note that by default ``cilium-sysdump`` will attempt to collect as much logs as possible and for all the nodes in the cluster.

+If your cluster size is above 20 nodes, consider setting the following options to limit the size of the sysdump.
+This is not required, but useful for those who have a constraint on bandwidth or upload size.

 To make sure the tool collects as much relevant logs as possible, and to reduce the time required for this operation, it is advised to: